-for all $\rho\in D(\mathcal{H}_1)$.
+holds for every choice of input state $\tau\in D(\mathcal{H}_1)$.
 We will be often using the entangled links in an isotropic network state to teleport quantum states through the network, which will be noisy when the visibility satisfies $p<1$.
 Applying the same protocol by using an isotropic state instead of a maximally entangled state yields

-We define the noisy teleportation channel $\mathcal{T}_p: D(\mathcal{H}_1) \to D(\mathcal{H}_3)$ as
+We define the noisy teleportation channel $\mathcal{T}_p: D(\mathcal{H}_1) \to D(\mathcal{H}_2)$ as

 which acts on the canonical basis as

 We will consider later two sequential versions of this noisy teleportation.
 Notice first that if we use an isotropic state with visibility $p$ to teleport one share of another isotropic state with the same visibility, then we obtain another isotropic state with visibility $p^2$, i.e.\